we've got signatures, help us get to 1,000

 Over his life time, he has sired a number of calves and has been the object of repeated attempts to extract sperm (through rectal palpitation and use of artifical vaginas) for artificial insemination purposes.

-Along with another female at this zoo, Packy was recently diagnosed with turberculosis which, according to the Centers for Disease Control only occurs in captive elephants.
-The drugs used to treat his condition, some of which have caused further pain and illness including liver disease.
+Along with two other males at this zoo, Packy was recently diagnosed with turberculosis which, according to the Centers for Disease Control only occurs in captive elephants.
+The drugs used to treat his condition, may cause further pain and illness including liver disease.

 He deserves as does the other 7 elephants at this zoo to be sent to elephant sanctuaries in this country which can provide hundreds of acres for them to roam.
 The last baby born at this zoo was sold to a circus and it is time this zoo stops housing elephants.